-- a) Action: Develop a 10-year Municipal Facilities and Lands Management Plan and coordinate its implementation with the Annual CIP and budgeting process. - b) Action: The Town Council, acting through its Town Manager, should continually coordinate with the school district to support education. - c) Action: Evaluate and prioritize the need for new school facilities in an effort to eliminate the need for and use of modular classrooms, and to consolidate, upgrade, replace, and/or close outdated facilities to meet educational, program, health, and safety needs in a cost-effective way. - d) Action: Maintain, and, where warranted, improve harbor facilities. - e) Action: Establish use fees and request financial contributions from neighboring communities that utilize the Town's public facilities and services.
+- a) Action: Develop a 10-year Municipal Facilities and Lands Management Plan that includes school facilities, ~~and coordinate its implementation with the Annual CIP and budgeting process,~~ - b) Action: Develop a 10-year plan for Public Works facilities and ~~to incorporate requirements for recreation department equipment, include storage facilities for parks and recreation,~~ - c) Action: The Town Council, acting through its Town Manager, ~~will~~should regularly coordinate ~~establish a mechanism for regular coordination~~ ~~continually coordinate with the school district~~ ~~regarding education~~ facility needs, including a bus garage ~~support education in addition to annual budget and CIP negotiations.~~ - d) Action: Evaluate and prioritize the need for new school facilities in an effort to eliminate the need for and use of modular classrooms, and to consolidate, upgrade, replace, and/or close outdated facilities to meet educational, program, health, and safety needs in a cost-effective way. - e) Action: Improve water access sites and increase the capacity for the Parks Department to maintain those facilities. ~~Maintain, and, where warranted, improve harbor facilities.~~ - f) Action: Explore options for Establish use fees and ~~request financial contributions from neighboring communities that utilize the Town's~~ public facilities and services.